 As frequent targets of ignorant gestures or racist taunts, Asians in the West are faced with the following conundrum:

 Okay.
-Fair enough—let’s entertain the notion that it’s all in good-taste ... and for argument’s sake, let’s say that “racism” requires having racist intent and that these innocent nonracist people are merely being goofy or friendly... in which case, I pose the following two challenges:
+Fair enough—let’s entertain the notion that it’s all in good-taste ... and for argument’s sake, let’s say that “racism” requires having a racist intent that is absent in these innocent nonracist people, and that they are merely being goofy or friendly... in which case, I pose the following two challenges:

 Challenge #1.
 I dare these happy-go-lucky souls, who believe that positive intent counts for everything, to go to a pool hall in a Chinatown somewhere and try our their ching-chong chink-eye face joke on a group of Asian males under the age of 40, preferably the guys with lots of tattoos.
 (Thanks, Hamilton Nolan, for that briliiant suggestion!)